numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Biobjective Performance Assessment in Coco: A Set-Indicator Value Replaces the Objective Function
 =================================================================================================
-The general concepts of how the Coco platform suggests to benchmark multi-objective algorithms is the same than in the single-objective case: for each optimization algorithm, we record the (expected) runtimes to reach given target precisions for each problem in a given benchmark suite.
+The general concepts of how the Coco platform suggests to benchmark multi-objective algorithms is the same than in the single-objective case: for each optimization algorithm, we record the runtimes to reach given target precisions for each problem in a given benchmark suite.
 A problem thereby consists of a (vector-valued) objective function, its search space dimension, and a concrete instantiation of it (see [coco-functions-doc]_ ).
-For defining the target precision of such a problem, we assume a single-objective criterion which is to be optimized.
+For defining the target value of such a problem, we assume a single-objective criterion which is to be optimized.
 In the single-objective case, this is the objective function, in the case of the ``bbob-biobj`` test suite, a so-called quality indicator can transform the multi-objective problem into a single-objective one.

 In particular, we suggest to (mainly) use the hypervolume indicator of the archive of all non-dominated